 Bearish Order Block

 The last bullish candle before a strong impulse move down.
-When price returns to retest that zone, smart money sells again — and so can you.
+When price returns to retest that zone, smart money sells again.
+So can you.

 ORDER BLOCK ENTRY ZONE